Rasperised/Interactive-Geriatric-Games/unity/TargetBall/VerticalVersion/README.md

 1. Download the repository or use **Code → Download ZIP**
 2. Open **Unity Hub**
 3. Add this folder (`unity/TargetBall/VerticalVersion`) as a project
-4. Connect the IR distance sensor to the M5StickC
+4. Connect the IR distance sensor to the M5StickC or ESP32 microcontroller
 5. Open the **Scenes** folder and load the main scene into the Hierarchy
 6. Press Play in the Unity Editor